-For over twenty-five years, M.P Osborne has photographed the Isle of Wight not as it is often presented; sun-bleached, picturesque, composed for the tourist gaze, but as it is experienced: historically dense, quietly strange, and full of the banal overlooked.
+For over twenty-five years, M.P Osborne has photographed the Isle of Wight, but not as it is often presented.
+Most photographs show the sun-bleached picturesque, composed for the tourist gaze, but rarely do they show the Island as it is experienced: historically dense, quietly strange, and full of the overlooked everyday banal.

-Holding ARPS status from the Royal Photographic Society and an MA in Critical Creative Practice, M.P.
+Holding an ARPS status from the Royal Photographic Society and an MA in Critical Creative Practice, M.P.
 Osborne brings a theoretical framework to his image-making.
-Drawing on psychogeography, the philosophy of place, and a deep engagement with cultural memory, his work disrupts the sanitised visual language of Island tourism to produce something more truthful and more lasting.
+Drawing on psychogeoraphy, the philosophy of place, and a deep engagement with cultural memory and identity, his work disrupts the sanitised visual language of Island tourism to produce something more truthful and lasting.

 Find out moreSignup to the website to receive first notice of new essays on photography, landscape and the Isle of Wight — plus first access to limited edition print releases.
 No noise.